Last updated on February 14th, 2020 at 11:58 am

 - Vents and holes: It’s important to get a helmet with vents and holes as a helmet without one can get too hot for your little one in the summer and can cause heat stroke.
 It allows their head to breathe without taking away from protecting them.

 - Magnetic closures: Although this may not do much during a fall, many times normal click closures tend to pinch little ones causing a scene before you even get out on the trail, so it helps to use magnetic closures.
 You will just want to be sure that you are using high quality dependable ones that will keep the helmet on during a fall.

 - In mold construction: In mold construction is lighter yet provides more durable use which helps to ensure that you can depend on it for your child’s safety without worrying when it will give out.

 - Straps: It’s not something that many people pay attention to when buying bicycle helmets, but the material and the strength of the chin strap used on your child’s helmets can hurt or harm.
-To ensure that they don’t get hurt during a fall or while using the helmet, find one with a no-scratch scrap that will keep the helmet on without causing abrasions.
+To ensure that they don’t get hurt during a fall or while wearing it, find one with a no-scratch scrap that will keep the helmet on without causing abrasions.

-When shopping for the best toddler bike helmet for your child, it is important to remember these three most important factors:
+When shopping for the best kid bike helmet for your child, it is important to remember these three most important factors:

 - That the helmet is designed to fit snugly.
 A helmet that slides off or comes off easily during a fall is equal to wearing no helmet at all.